This article will help you:

 In the Analysis panel, you’ll be able to tell at a glance whether your experiment has yielded statistically-significant results, as well as what those results actually are.
 Amplitude Experiment takes the information you gave it during the design and rollout phases and plugs them in for you automatically, so there’s no repetition of effort.
 It breaks the results out by variant, and provides you with a convenient, detailed tabular breakdown.

-NOTE: This article continues directly from the article in our Help Center on rolling our your experiment.
+NOTE: This article continues directly from the article in our Help Center on rolling out your experiment.
 If you haven’t read that and followed the process it describes, do so before continuing here.

-Amplitude will not generate statistical calculations for experiments using binary metrics (unique conversions) until each variant has 100 visitors and 25 conversions.
-Experiments using non-binary metrics need only to reach 100 visitors per variant.
+Amplitude will not generate p values or confidence intervals for experiments using binary metrics (unique conversions) until each variant has 100 users and 25 conversions.
+Experiments using non-binary metrics need only to reach 100 users per variant.

 To generate and view experimental results, follow these steps: